dotnetprojects/SVGImage/Docs/Readme.md

   - Support of styles.
   - Simple Animation support.

+## Documentations
+For the User Manual and API References see [Documentation](http://dotnetprojects.github.io/SVGImage/).

 ## Framework support
 The SVGImage control library targets the following frameworks
 * .NET Framework, Version 4.0